What is bladder cancer?

-Urothelial cells also line other parts of the urinary tract, such as the part of the kidney that connects to the ureter (called the renal pelvis), the ureters, and the urethra, so transitional cell cancers can also occur in these places.
+Urothelial cells also line other parts of the urinary tract, such as the part of the kidney that connects to the ureter (called the renal pelvis), the ureters, and the urethra, so TCCs can also occur in these places.
 In fact, patients with bladder cancer sometimes have other tumors in the lining of the kidneys, ureters, or urethra.
 If someone has a cancer in one part of their urinary system, the entire urinary tract needs to be checked for tumors.

 Bladder cancers are often described based on how far they have invaded into the wall of the bladder:

 - Non-invasive bladder cancers are still in the inner layer of cells (the transitional epithelium) but have not grown into the deeper layers.

 - Invasive cancers grow into the lamina propria or even deeper into the muscle layer.
 Invasive cancers are more likely to spread and are harder to treat.

 A bladder cancer can also be described as superficial or non-muscle invasive.
 These terms include both non-invasive tumors as well as any invasive tumors that have not grown into the main muscle layer of the bladder.

 - Papillary carcinomas grow in slender, finger-like projections from the inner surface of the bladder toward the hollow center.
 Papillary tumors often grow toward the center of the bladder without growing into the deeper bladder layers.
 These tumors are called non-invasive papillary cancers.
 Very low-grade, non-invasive papillary cancer is sometimes called papillary neoplasm of low-malignant potential and tends to have a very good outcome.

 - Flat carcinomas do not grow toward the hollow part of the bladder at all.
 If a flat tumor is only in the inner layer of bladder cells, it is known as a non-invasive flat carcinoma or a flat carcinoma in situ (CIS).

 If either a papillary or flat tumor grows into deeper layers of the bladder, it is called an invasive transitional cell (or urothelial) carcinoma.

 Other cancers that start in the bladder